Day four ahead at weather-hit BMW Championship

 He birdied the 18th, holed out for eagle from a fairway bunker at the par-four first and added back-to-back birdies at the second and third to storm three strokes clear.

-Day picked up further shots at the seventh and eighth to get to 10 under and raise hopes of a magical 59, then hit his tee shot at the ninth before play was suspended.
+Day picked up further shots at the seventh and eighth to get to 10 under and raise hopes of a possible 59, then hit his tee shot at the ninth into the right rough before the siren sounded to halt the action under threatening skies.

 Spieth was unable to keep pace with the red-hot Australian, despite registering a hole-in-one at the second and a chip-in birdie at the third, and was five under for the round after 17 holes.